threatthriver/XenArcAI-i1/docs/OdyseeGen1.md

 1.  **Embedding Layer:** Maps character indices to embedding vectors.
 2.  **Positional Encoding Layer:** Adds positional information to the embedding vectors.
 3.  **Transformer Encoder Layer 1:** Processes the embedded input using a Transformer encoder layer.
+4.  **Layer Normalization 1:** Applies layer normalization to the output of the first Transformer encoder layer.
-4.  **Transformer Encoder Layer 2:** Processes the output of the first Transformer encoder layer using a second Transformer encoder layer.
+5.  **Transformer Encoder Layer 2:** Processes the output of the first Transformer encoder layer using a second Transformer encoder layer.
+6.  **Layer Normalization 2:** Applies layer normalization to the output of the second Transformer encoder layer.
-5.  **Linear Layer:** Maps the output of the second Transformer encoder layer to the vocabulary size.
+7.  **Linear Layer:** Maps the output of the second Transformer encoder layer to the vocabulary size.

 The Transformer encoder layers use multi-head attention and feedforward networks to capture long-range dependencies in the input sequence.
+Layer normalization is applied after each Transformer encoder layer to improve training stability and performance.
 Positional encoding is added to the input embeddings to provide information about the position of each token in the sequence.

 ## Training